aip-dev/aip.dev/common-components/schemas/type/decimal.md

 ## Schema

-A `Decimal` represents decimal numbesr in a form similar to scientific notation.
+A `Decimal` represents a decimal number in a form similar to scientific notation.

 It has two fields: